 The Wyoming State Museum has a hands-on history playroom where kids can try on costumes and play with traditional ranch and farm tools.

-Allow a few hours at the unusual Botanic Garden.
-Within its hundreds of acres, there's the famous, inspirational Peace Garden whose pavers quote the world's greatest thinkers — sure to inspire some interesting conversation.
-Nearby, the Paul Smith Children's Village is an unusual environment-themed playland where families can learn about sustainable agriculture, skip around the ponds, and study the local flora.
+Allow a few hours at the unusual Cheyenne Botanic Garden.
+Within its hundreds of acres, there’s a large Greenhouse Conservatory and the famous, inspirational Peace Garden whose pavers quote the world’s greatest thinkers — sure to inspire some interesting conversation.
+Nearby, the Paul Smith Children’s Village is an unusual environment-themed playland where families can learn about sustainable agriculture, skip around ponds and study the local flora.
+The numerous interactive landscapes include a natural wetlands, gravity powered water works, farmers windmill, solar pumps, a secret garden, arts n’crafts, historic sheep wagon, tipi village, puppet theater and more.
+Admission to both the Cheyenne Botanic Gardens and Paul Smith Children’s Village is free.

 The Nelson Museum of Art is for fans of all Native American cultures.
 Make sure you dial into the free cellphone audio tour and put it on speakerphone so that the whole family enjoys the rambling tales surrounding each artifact.
 According to Darren Rudolf, CEO of the Visit Cheyenne tourism office, “Cheyenne, which means aliens or people of foreign language, is how the Sioux Indians referred to the Southeast Wyoming Indian tribe” in this area.
 Native Americans are still part of Cheyenne daily life.